BattletechModders/RogueTech/Core/CustomActivatableEquipment/Readme.txt

       "IsPositiveToEnemy": false,
 	  "neededTags": [ "C3_slave" ],              - list of encounter tags unit should have for aura to be applied.
-	                                               See Encounter tags by statistic effect section for more detail and notes "onlineVFX": [                             - static aura effects.
+	                                               See Encounter tags by statistic effect section for more detail and notes "neededOwnerTags": [ "fancy_tag_name" ],   - list of encounter tags owner unit should have for aura to be working. if owner does not have needed tags aura's effective radius counted as 0 once owner get all tags from list aura's effective radius stars to grow up to Range if aura carrier state and source component state allow it.
+      "onlineVFX": [                             - static aura effects.
 Playing if aura active.
 Linked to aura carrier.
         {
           "VFXname": "vfxPrfPrtl_ECM_loop",      - vfx name